mhasegawa7045/Film_NLP_Sentimental_Analysis_Machine_Learning/README.md

-# Film Movie Text Mining and Sentimental Analysis
+# Film Movie Machine Learning Project: Text Mining and Sentimental Analysis
  Tokenization, Topic Modeling, Sentiment Analysis, Network of Bigrams

- ## Film Genre and Story Description Data Mining and Text Mining
+ ## Film Genre and Story Description Machine Learning: Data Mining and Text Mining

 The purpose of this project is to see if text mining techniques can ease better analysis for categorizing movies with just the `Descriptions` while ignoring the `Genre`from the dataset, `IMDB_movies.csv`, which is stored under the dataframe variable, `movies_desc`.